JustARafael/Hero-Adventure/README.md

 ### Single player game using Python standard GUI package

+•	A RPG strategy game that allows you to control the character and to fight monsters

-•	Implemented queues and threading to provide continuous status of synthesis procedures
+•	Implemented queues and threading to provide continuous status of synthesis procedures; integrated images with labels, buttons, and message box

-•	Integrated images with labels, buttons, and message box
+•	Integrated images with labels, buttons, and message box using Python GUI package

 •	Technologies: Python 3.5.1, Xcode, Visual Studio Code